 Can I Get an MFT Degree Online in Virginia?

 If you’re working full-time or raising a family, it can be difficult to balance your education on top of it.
 Fortunately, online MFT programs have become a common alternative to classroom study.
 Because of the clinical nature of MFT programs, most online MFT programs require that you spend at least some face-to-face time to fulfill your supervised clinical hour requirements, so as you begin your search, be sure to double-check whether or not you will need to commute to campus for these or if you will be allowed to complete them in your own community.
-We already mentioned one option for online MFT programs above (Regent University’s MFT graduate certificate); however, there is also one other option:
+Check out an example of an online MFT program below:

 MFT Degree Levels